Equivariant Trees and Partition Complexes: The -homotopy type of

 \begin{remark} The splitting of \cref{EqTreesHType} is similar to a result of \cite{AroneBrantner}.
 Let $A$ be an $H$-isovariant $G$-set and let $n=|A|$ and $|G/H|=d$.
 The action of $G$ on $G/H$ induces an inclusion $G\subseteq \Sigma_{d}$.
 The $G$-action on $A$ induces an inclusion $G\subseteq \Sigma_n$ which, up to relabeling, factors as

 where the second inclusion is the diagonal embedding.
 Using this embedding, \cite[Theorem 6.2]{AroneBrantner} identifies

 where $\uparrow$ is the induction functor on based spaces.
-We can compare this result directly with \cref{EqTreesHType}, as induction on based spaces is given by taking wedges.
-Counting the number of wedge summands in both presentations, we obtain a combinatorial identity
+This result compares directly with \cref{EqTreesHType}, as induction on based spaces is given by wedge sum.
+Counting the number of summands in both presentations, we obtain a combinatorial identity

 that must hold whenever $G$ acts $H$-isovariantly on a set with $n$ elements. \end{remark}